 WHYCOS has also been conceived as a vehicle for technology transfer, training and capacity-building.

 WMO Secretariat, supported by the WHYCOS International Advisory Group, is ensuring that individual components are implemented in agreement with the global WHYCOS concept through the establishment of standards as outlined in WMO Technical Regulations, the Guide to Hydrological Practices and WHYCOS Guidelines.

-As a result of this work WHYCOS makes an important contribution to the work of other WMO and international scientific programmes which require water-related information.
-In particular it is a fundamental contributor to the development of the WMO Hydrological Observing System (WHOS), a simple web-based portal providing access to the near real-time streamflow data (both water level and discharge).
+As a result of this work, WHYCOS makes an important contribution to the work of other WMO and international scientific programmes which require water-related information.
+In particular, it is a fundamental contributor to the development of the WMO Hydrological Observing System (WHOS), a simple web-based portal providing access to near real-time streamflow data (both water level and discharge).